LOsTfROmLigHTanddarkess/PRODIGY_CS_01/README.md

-# Task1 - Chatbot With Rule-Based Responses
+#TASK 01 - Implement Caesar Cipher

-A rule based chatbot which can not only carry out conversations but also answer certain questions about Brac.
-Extracting raw html from wiki and preprocessing the texts and using cosine similarities to produce answers.
+Create a Python program that can encrypt and decrypt text using the Caesar Cipher algorithm.
+Allow users to input a message and a shift value to perform encryption and decryption.